Economy of Kazakhstan: Motor cars

 In June 2014 the CKD (Complete Knock-Down) assembly of Toyota Fortuner was launched in Kostanay, Kazakhstan.
 The expected annual output makes around 3,000 cars.

 The Kazakhstan's car industry was developing rapidly in 2014 producing US$2 billion worth of products annually.
-Unfortunately, the industry experienced a decline despite high hopes, with sales dwindling to only 46,000 in 2016.
+Unfortunately, the industry experienced a decline despite high hopes, with sales dwindling to only 47,000 in 2016.

 In 2020, the Kazakh economy observed the biggest growth in its automotive industry, which saw a 53.6% growth, despite the COVID-19 pandemic.

+The ongoing state support for the domestic auto industry, primarily through recycling fees, is a contentious issue.
+For 20 years, the industry has largely operated as a mere assembly hub, importing spare parts from abroad and performing basic assembly tasks, such as fitting wheels—hardly advancing towards establishing a truly Kazakh brand in the automotive sector.
+This situation has fostered public dissent, notably from groups like #Нетутильсбору [no recycling fee], who argue that such policies unfairly prioritize industry support over the needs of regular citizens.
+This has contributed to an increase in the average age of vehicles across Kazakhstan, as newer, affordable options remain inaccessible for many.
+The group's primary demands include the abolition of these recycling fees and a redirection of support towards more pressing public needs, challenging the continued governmental support that, they argue, effectively "mummifies" an unproductive industry.

 Rail

 GE Transportation acquired 50% stake in Lokomotiv Kurastyru Zauyty in a joint venture with Kazakhstan's national railway company Temir Zholy.

 Services

 Technology

-On 22 December 2014 the World Bank approved an US$88 million loan that would support Kazakhstan's efforts to facilitate commercially and socially viable innovation in technology.
+On 22 December 2014 the World Bank approved a US$88 million loan that would support Kazakhstan's efforts to facilitate commercially and socially viable innovation in technology.
 The Fostering Productive Innovation Project aims to improve the country in areas that are able to foster and support technological innovation.